 This is what makes a ‘passage through the act’ radical – it catapults Lina beyond the boundaries that up to this point had determined her social and mental existence.

 This is also what makes a ‘passage through the act’ desperate since it can never be known fully in advance what you are committing yourself to, what you have suddenly become.

-(The young woman who jumped over a bridge paid for this undoubtedly serious attempt at suicide with a considerable time on her back in bed, though fortunately little permanent damage was done.)
+(The young woman who fell from a bridge paid for this undoubtedly serious attempt at suicide with a considerable time on her back in bed, though fortunately little permanent damage was done.)

 Lina responds, it doesn’t matter, it doesn’t matter.